rust-lang/rust/text/0000-default-object-bound.md

 Add a default lifetime bound for object types, so that it is no longer necessary to write things like `Box<Trait+'static>` or `&'a (Trait+'a)`.
 The default will be based on the context in which the object type appears.
-Object types that appear underneath a reference take the lifetime of the innermost reference under which they appear, and otherwise the default is `'static`.
+Typically, object types that appear underneath a reference take the lifetime of the innermost reference under which they appear, and otherwise the default is `'static`.
+However, user-defined types with `T:'a` annotations override the default.

 Examples: